dogue/moscore/README.md

-# Moscore
+# MOScore

 ## Introduction

-Welcome to Moscore!
+Welcome to MOScore!
 This project is currently under development and not ready for use.
 It's a Rust crate for creating emulators for 6502-based systems.

 ## Project Goals

-The primary goal of Moscore is to enable users of the crate to craft emulators for a variety of systems.
+The primary goal of MOScore is to enable users of the crate to craft emulators for a variety of systems.
 We aim to achieve this by providing a complete, thoroughly-tested, and *mostly* cycle-accurate implementation of the 6502 that can accept custom memory mappings and peripherals which act as the "system bus".

-As development progresses and the project nears completion, we plan to provide a detailed manual on how to develop an emulator with Moscore, as well as an example reference project.
+As development progresses and the project nears completion, we plan to provide a detailed manual on how to develop an emulator with MOScore, as well as an example reference project.

 ## Current State